thisisqubika/fluttermoove/README.md

 ![]( https://sp-flutter-template.s3.amazonaws.com/screens.png )

 ## 🚧 Contributions
-This is the first version of the Flutter template, and we plan to actively maintain it and keeping it updated.
-There's always room for improvement, and you can be a key part of it.
+We plan to actively maintain this template.
+We believe there's always room for improvement, and you can be a key part of it.
 Feel free to create a Pull Request with any contribution that you find suitable.
 It will be very much appreciated.